 Whichever language a child is learning, he or she has to work out what sort of a language it is, what it allows and doesn’t allow, and so on.
 And the evidence of actual speech can be quite confusing.
 But there are three vital things to work out: the relations between the inventory of speech sounds and the features; the phonotactics; and the ‘metricality’ or ‘prosody’.

-Most of the keys to the natural learning process are in children’s brains, not in their mouths.
-Such keys are not easily turned by exercises of the sort found useful in training for sport or playing music.
+Most of the keys to the natural learning process are in children’s brains.
 By the natural process, the child has to mentally go over what he or she has heard, and turn this into speech and language.
-This process can be guided.
-But such guidance is quite unlike what the gardener does with the shoots of plants or vines.

-Children find various ways of cutting to the chase.
-One (wrong) way – for children learning English – is to pronounce the syllable carrying primary stress, and either ignore the rest or reduce it to a very unclear series of gestures.
-So potato becomes something like (X) TAY (X), where the Xs represent possible gestures which can’t be easily or accurately represented.
-Another wrong way is to deduce from words like dinner and table that stress falls on the first syllable.
-That may work for many words, but not for most words of more than two syllables.
+Short cuts can be misleading – like pronouncing the primary stressed syllable, and either ignoring the rest or reducing it to a small gestures, saying potato as (X) TAY (X), where the Xs represent some soert of minimal gestures.
+Or from the example of words like dinner and table assuming that no word consists of more than a simple foot.
 By a better approach, what is known as the scansion starts correctly from the right, but then incorrectly stops as soon as the stressed vowel is pronounced.
 So everything before the stressed vowel goes unpronounced.
-So the word monopoly is mispronounced as OPOLY.
+And from the example of names like Arsenal, assuming that no word can be greater than this maximal stress domain, and saying monopoly as OPOLY.